mskstanmay/auto-feedback-extension/README.md

-# Auto Feedback Chrome Extension
+# Auto Feedback Chrome Extension ✨

-A simple Chrome extension to automate feedback form filling.
+A time-saving Chrome extension specifically designed to automate the tedious VTOP feedback form filling process.
+Say goodbye to the frustration of filling multiple feedback forms manually!

+## Purpose

+Tired of spending time filling out mandatory VTOP feedback forms for each course?
+This extension is your solution!
+It automatically handles the repetitive task of choosing buttons and typing feedback text in each subject's feedback form, saving precious time for students.

 ## Features

-- One-click form filling
+- One-click automation for VTOP feedback forms
-- Automatically selects first radio button in each group
+- Randomly selects responses to maintain variety
-- Fills text fields with a default character
+- Auto-fills required text fields
-- Easy to toggle on/off via popup
+- Instant form submission
+- Auto-deactivates for safety
+- Clean, user-friendly interface
+- Perfect for end-semester feedback submission

 ## Installation